balikujcz/dotnet-api-client/README.md

-# Balíkuj.cz HTTP Client
+ï»¿# BalÃ­kuj.cz HTTP Client

-Balíkuj.cz HTTP Client is a .NET library designed to simplify interaction with the Balíkuj.cz API.
+BalÃ­kuj.cz HTTP Client is a .NET library designed to simplify interaction with the BalÃ­kuj.cz API.
 It includes all models required for API manipulation, pre-written methods for all supported endpoints, and easy configuration for API keys and basic settings.

 ## Table of Contents